Karen

 The traditional Arnold family vacation.

-bourgeois OK!
+OK!
 Let's get started!

 What I loved about our vacations was that it always seemed to rekindle this wonderful sense of family-togetherness.